thermalogic/SimVCCE/README.md

 # SimVCCE

-Branch 2 : The Ideal Vapor-Compression and Multistage Compression Refrigeration
+Branch 3 : The Ideal Vapor-Compression and Multistage Compression Refrigeration

+**The Simple RESTFul Web Server in Flask**

+* The Service: `app.py`

+* The Client: `client.py`

 - [SimVCCE](#simvcce)
     - [Prerequisites：CoolProp, phyprops](#prerequisitescoolprop-phyprops)
   - [The Vapor-Compression Cycle Examples](#the-vapor-compression-cycle-examples)